BruceSteers/gambas3-compile-and-install/ReadMe.txt

 Once your linux is detected if not run from the Gambas source folder you are asked to download a new clone or select an existing clone dir.
+If downloading a new clone you are asked for a path/name for the download folder or it defaults to 'gambas' in the current dir.

 Note. if your Gambas source folder is not a GitLab clone but an unpacked tarball it may be missing a vital ".gitlab-ci.yml" file.